 Many web developers can trace their humble beginnings to the family room floor of their childhood, where boxes of Lego bricks spilled out into our imaginative hands and became flying cars, futuristic skyscrapers, impenetrable fortresses, and whatever else we could think to build.
 Yes, many of us enjoy developing web-based applications because it is so much like playing with Lego.
 The database, programming language, and server hardware are our building blocks from which we churn out web sites and online applications.

 I’m one of those web developers who got his start in Lego and never stopped.
 When we came up with the idea to build a Lego wall at our office, I immediately hauled in a few buckets worth of Lego and then went to the hardware store for supplies.
-This How-to will demonstrate how to build your own Lego wall for yourself, your kids, or just a fun event (Lego bricks make a great ice-breaker when left out at parties).
+This wall mounted Lego board how-to will demonstrate how to build your own Lego wall for yourself, your kids, or just a fun event (Lego bricks make a great ice-breaker when left out at parties).

 Step 1: Gather up your supplies